 Some examples of our work:

-Powys County Council- MV supported the council’s Scrutiny Committee to assess the feasibility of the establishment of a Local Authority Trading Company.
+Powys County Council – MV supported the council’s Scrutiny Committee to assess the desirability, viability and feasibility of a full business case relating to the establishment of a Local Authority Trading Company.
+Our support involved a number of training sessions to Scrutiny Committee members, while we also undertook an objective review of the full business case.